Languedoc, La Clape

 In 2005, Annick and Pascal bought Château de Paraza.
 The Domain is revived under the impetus of the...

 On the occasion of the transition to the 21st century, Jean Christophe Granier (5th generation) breathed a new era into this family estate created in 1868.
 He renamed it "Domaine les Grandes Costes", named after the hills next to the family house.
-He then pulled out the old varieties of vines for the benefit of Syrah and Grenache, and started producing and selling them....Lire plus Learn more
+He then tore up the old varieties of vines for the benefit of Syrah and Grenache, and started producing them...Lire plus Learn more